Navigating an Autism Diagnosis

 Though many books have attempted to create one, the role of a parent does not come with an instruction manual.
 Every child is different, so how is it possible to know what the next correct step is for each one?

 Are you a parent considering an autism assessment for your child?
 Or have you already conducted an evaluation and are unsure of the next steps?
-We connected with Hopebridge diagnostician and licensed clinical psychologist, Dr. Candice N. Claiborne, who shared her advice for parents on what to expect and how to prepare for the various steps around seeking a diagnosis.
+We connected with Hopebridge licensed clinical psychologist, Dr. Candice N. Claiborne, who shared her advice for parents on what to expect and how to prepare for the various steps around seeking a diagnosis.

 Jump to Dr. Claiborne’s steps and recommendations to navigate an autism diagnosis for your child: